Students in the Alternative Meal Program can order from either Carmichael or Dewick for breakfast, lunch, and dinner. The menu format is as follows:

 Whole grains include brown rice (M, W, F) and quinoa (T, TH), and either baked or roasted white or sweet potato.
 Rice pasta is always available.

-A variety of fresh and frozen vegetables are available.
+A variety of fresh and frozen vegetables is available.
 Choices include carrots, broccoli, spinach, corn, a vegetable medley, and any vegetable appearing on the menu for the meal period in the chosen dining center.

 Please refer to the online menu for what is available.